An origin story in the Comstock Chronicles

 In a desperate attempt, Azroth shot a volley of fireballs into the horde of wights.
 Several bodies went down in the onslaught, and those nearest dived at the fire, trying to heat their insubstantial bodies.

-This gave Azroth an idea.
-He blasted several spires with fire, and the wights tore after the heat.
+Seeing this, he blasted several spires with fire, and the wights tore after the heat.
 After a few more shots, Azroth forced himself to think of Wesley, and the fire immediately fled his body.
 The wights stayed behind with the fire still clinging to the black rock.
-Azroth escaped into the night, forgetting which way his compass had pointed.
+He continued to run until his legs gave out, and he collapsed on the rough ground.

-The stars were fading before the growing light of dawn.
+Hunger and thirst ached alongside his battered feet.
+The stars faded before the growing light of dawn.
 Azroth lay his forehead down on the cool rock.
 Maybe he should rest.
 He should be safe enough if he didn’t produce more fire.
-Azroth closed his eyes with a sigh, losing himself to a dreamless sleep.
+Exhaustion overtook him, and within seconds, he lost himself to a dreamless sleep.

 Something hard poked Azroth in the side.
 It was likely Barley Breath coming to wake him up for another day of lessons on torture.